Save 15% + FREE shipping when you Subscribe & Save. SHOP NOW

 Can Kids Safely Consume Human Milk Oligosaccharides?

-The literature on human milk oligosaccharides have consistently found that HMO supplementation was safe and well tolerated in both infants and kids.
 The infant studies reported an overall positive shift in outcomes towards those observed in breastfed infants, including stool characteristics, gut microbiome composition, and intestinal immune markers [6].